 Joining a support group is a way to meet people who are in the same boat you are in.
 It is a way to share and exchange information.
 Why reinvent the wheel?
 Many people have walked down the road you are now starting.
 Why not learn what you can from them?
 You will eventually have a chance to pass on what you've learned to the people who will start down this road after you.

 There are different kinds of support groups available, too.
 Some meet for a fixed number of sessions, like some of the breast cancer groups.
-Other groups, like Young Adults with Cancer, Melanoma and the Brain Tumor groups are ongoing-you are a member as long as you want to be.
+Other groups, like Young Adults with Cancer, Melanoma, the Brain Tumor and Bladder Cancer Support [pdf] groups are ongoing -- you are a member as long as you want to be.